CNDY Factory Studios – History

 Local Artists and Musicians Pushed the Edge of the Future

 The CNDY Factory was an open community and supported startups from all walks of life.
-Dynamoid, a female lead startup launched with the help of our video production, social media and press expertise, generating 16,400 impressions on Twitter from a single tweet.
+Dynamoid, a woman founded startup launched with the help of our video production, social media and press expertise, generating 16,400 impressions on Twitter from a single tweet.

 Guests from Around the World Visited the CNDY Factory